-2013; Middlebrooks, McGillivray, Murayama, & Castel, 2016).
-Maintaining prioritization of high-value information at the expense of less-essential information (Castel et al., 2012), despite memory declines, requires an important dissociation between memory itself and the strategizing in which learners engage during encoding.
+Prior work demonstrates that selective attention to, and memory for, the most critical of tobe-remembered information can be maintained in spite of circumstances which otherwise result in memory impairments, like insufficient study time (Middlebrooks, Murayama, & Castel, 2016) and advanced age (Castel, McGillivray, & Friedman, 2012).
+Maintained prioritization of high-value information at the expense of less essential information (Castel et al., 2012), despite memory declines, reflects an important dissociation between memory itself and the strategizing in which learners engage during encoding.
 Selective study signifies an awareness of the limitations of one's study conditions (Castel et al., 2012; Dunlosky, Ariel, & Thiede, 2011; Winne & Hadwin, 1998)-that remembering everything is implausible.

-People seem broadly aware that memory suffers when attention is divided (Barnes & Dougherty, 2007; Junco & Cotten, 2011), at times even overestimating the degree to which their performance will diminish (Finley, Benjamin, & McCarley, 2014), but this basic knowledge may be insufficient for motivating selective study.
-Despite anticipating decreased global performance when multitasking, people often fail to apply this knowledge when making item-by-item judgments of encoding quality and retrieval accuracy (Beaman, Hanczakowski, & Jones, 2014; Kelley & Sahakyan, 2003; Sacher, Taconnat, Souchay, & Isingrini, 2009).
-So despite acknowledging that memory will likely suffer when attention is divided, learners tend not to account for this possibility when evaluating their own performance, which potentially decreases the likelihood of their adopting a selective study strategy.
+People seem broadly aware that memory suffers under divided attention (Barnes & Dougherty, 2007; Junco & Cotten, 2011), at times even overestimating the degree to which their performance will diminish (Finley, Benjamin, & McCarley, 2014), but this basic knowledge may be insufficient for motivating selective study.
+Despite anticipating poorer global performance when multitasking, people often fail to apply this knowledge when making item-by-item judgments of encoding quality and retrieval accuracy (Beaman, Hanczakowski, & Jones, 2014; Kelly & Sahakyan, 2003; Sacher, Taconnat, Souchay, & Isingrini, 2009).
+So, despite acknowledging that divided attention is likely to impair memory, learners are less likely to accurately account for it when evaluating their own performance, potentially decreasing the likelihood of their adopting a selective study strategy.

 Relatedly, distracted learners may be less able to execute a value-based study agenda-even if recognizing the fitness of such an approach-owing to reduced cognitive resources (Dunlosky et al., 2011).
-Divided attention also seems to have a more pronounced impact when learners encode on a deeper, semantic level (Anderson et al., 2000; Craik, 1982), which is precisely the processing in which learners are most likely to engage when studying selectively (Cohen, Rissman, Suthana, Castel, & Knowlton, 2014).
-Therefore, the very method by which selectivity may be best achieved also seems to be the method most affected by divided attention.
+Divided attention also seems to have a more pronounced impact when encoding on a deeper, semantic level (Anderson et al., 2000; Craik, 1982), which is precisely the processing in which learners are most likely to engage when studying selectively (Cohen, Rissman, Suthana, Castel, & Knowlton, 2014).
+As such, the very method by which selectivity may be best achieved also seems to be the method most impacted by divided attention.
 Good intentions notwithstanding, divided attention may render selective study relatively unattainable.